Master of International Affairs

 Claudia Huerta, MIA 2019

-C40 Cities - City Diplomacy and Campaigns Manager
+C40 Cities - Senior Manager for City Diplomacy and Campaigns Climate and Migration

 For more information on our alums and jobs click here.